Netanyahu pushes forward with Gaza City operation despite opposition

 The planned offensive, announced earlier this month, comes during heightened international condemnation of Israel’s restrictions on food and medicine reaching Gaza and fears that many Palestinians will be forced to flee.

-United Nations’ chief Antonio Guterres repeated his call for an immediate ceasefire in Gaza on Thursday as Israel prepared to launch a new assault in Gaza City and other populated areas.
+United Nations chief António Guterres on Thursday repeated his call for an immediate ceasefire in Gaza as Israel prepared to launch its new assault in Gaza City and other populated areas.

 “I must reiterate that it is vital to reach immediately a ceasefire in Gaza, and the unconditional release of all hostages to avoid the massive death and destruction that a military operation against Gaza City would inevitably cause,” Guterres told a news conference on the sidelines of the 9th Tokyo International Conference on African Development hosted by Japan.